commaai/neo/giraffe/honda/nidec_inverted/README.md

 Honda Inverted Giraffe
 ====

-Get your panda deeper into your Odyssey and TLX
+Get your panda deeper into your Odyssey, 2019 Honda Pilot, TLX and probably other cars with an "inverted" connector

 The switches
 ====